 - Watertight Container: Campla Waterproof Dry Bag

 Owning a boat comes with responsibility.
-By educating yourself, you can help keep everyone on your boat safe and lower the chance that an emergency ever occurs.
-There several organizations that provide information, educational resources, and more for boaters.
+Educating yourself can help keep everyone on your boat safe and lower the chance of an emergency ever occurring.
+Several organizations provide information, educational resources, and more for boaters.
 These organizations include:

 - Foundation: A nonprofit focused on “promoting safe, clean, and responsible boating.”